intel-mpx/intel-mpx.github.io/pages/design.md

 In the following, we detail how Intel MPX support is implemented at each level of the hardware-software stack.

 ## Hardware

+{% include alert text='The corresponding microbenchmark with latencies and throughputs of individual MPX instructions is found in [Microbenchmarks](/microbenchmarks#mpxinstr).' %}

 At its core, Intel MPX provides 7 new instructions and a set of 128-bit bounds registers.
 The current Intel Skylake architecture provides four registers named `bnd0-bnd3`.